-Regular expressions are an immensely complicated topic.
-Entire books have been written about them, and have yet only scratched the surface.
+Regular expressions are both an immensely simple and yet immensely complicated topic.
+Entire books have been written about regular expressions and have yet only scratched the surface.

 A simple regex